-Hi, I’m Tim Grove, a history geek and author who can’t pass up any opportunity to visit a historic site.
-I’m also a public historian, having worked for over twenty years and counting for various history museums in Washington D.C. and Missouri, including Colonial Williamsburg and the Smithsonian.
-I currently work in Washington and live in northern Virginia.
+Hi, I’m Tim Grove, a history geek, consultant, and author who can’t pass up any opportunity to visit a historic site.
+I’m also a public historian, having worked for over twenty years for various history museums in Washington D.C. and Missouri, including Colonial Williamsburg and the Smithsonian.
 I hold a master’s degree in history, am a big fan of National History Day and am on the steering committee of the History Relevance Campaign.
 I believe passionately that anyone, no matter how dull they think history is, can be converted into a history lover.
 It’s all about how history is presented.
 This blog is a random collection of some of the places that have inspired me.
 I hope you’ll enjoy my thoughts about history and history sites and I invite you to add to the conversation.

 I welcome your comments and suggestions related to this blog.
 I also welcome ideas for posts and would like to experiment with guest posts.
 If you have a favorite history site and would like to write about it, contact me at email@example.com.